 The operation in St. Louis had turned out well, at least to this point.
 He could only hope that Maria Molinari had come through for him, telling the cops and the FBI exactly what he’d instructed her to say about the capture of Stefan Gogal.
 If she hadn’t, the knock on his front door could come at any time.

-The FBI, in particular, would be flat-out pissed, but he couldn’t worry about any of that.
+The FBI, in particular, would be flat-out pissed, but no sense worrying about any of that.
 Whatever would happen would happen.
 He knew the risks.

 He had in mind a rather huge trip this weekend.
-Well, a short trip—just a couple hours’ drive north—but one so important that he struggled to concentrate on anything else.
+Well, a short trip—just a couple hours’ drive north—but one so important that concentrating on anything else seemed an impossible task.
 He would drive up to see Diana Gregario for the first time in seventeen years.
 Heaven only knew how she’d react to him.
 He meant to patch up a long-festering wound on Saturday, and if she resisted….

 He’d at least be able to walk away and start fresh.
 He hoped.